Dolphin's Barn: Sport

 The Dublin marathon passes down South Circular Road in Dolphin's Barn.

 Amenities

 Dolphin's Barn is home to one of the city's fire stations which is situated on the corner of Parnell Road and Rutland Avenue.

 Jewish cemetery

 The official Jewish cemetery of Dublin is on Aughavannagh Road near Dolphin's Barn.
 It was established in 1898 by Robert Bradlaw and the Dolphin's Barn Jewish Burial Society to replace the Ballybough Cemetery which was nearing capacity.
 Bradlaw was one of the founders of the St. Kevin's Parade Synagogue.
 The cemetery was dedicated to Sir Moses Montefiore.

 Hospital

 The Coombe Lying-In Hospital moved from the Liberties to modern buildings in Dolphin's Barn in 1967.
 It was renamed the Coombe Women's Hospital in 1993 and again renamed as the Coombe Women & Infants University Hospital in January 2008.

+Dolphin House flats

+A group of brutalist flats called Dolphin House are located in Dolphin's Barn.
+They were constructed in 1957 and comprise 392 flats.
+It is Dublin’s largest remaining public housing flat complex and, as of 2023, was going through a regeneration project by Dublin City Council.